 Sciatic may be treatable without medication and or surgery.

 Sciatic can be an indication of a serious lower back injury so don’t ignore it.

-The early the treatment the quicker the recovery.
+The earlier the treatment the quicker the recovery.

 There are a range of risks factors also that may contribute to sciatica.
 This includes the later stages of pregnancy, general weight gain, performing heavy lifting or twisting and prolonged sitting.
 Osteopathy is a holistic form of health care, so these things will also be discussed with you.

-If your sciatic is a result of a work or traffic accident check out our link for more information.
+If your sciatica is a result of a work or traffic accident check out our link for more information.